-The number one question we are asked: How do I get more yield out of my machine?
+The number one question we are asked: How do I get more juice yield out of my machine?

 It’s understandable.
 No one wants to waste time or produce if they don’t have to.
-So we brought together all the best advice we have on how to make more juice with each press, without needing extra produce, extra staff, or extra equipment.
+So we brought together all the best advice we have on how to make more juice yield with each press, without needing extra produce, extra staff, or extra equipment.

 So how DO you impact your cold press juice production?
 How DO you increase your juice yield?
 How DO you make more juice in the same amount of time?